ptorpis/economy_sim/README.md

 # economy_sim
-Simulating an economy using different macro models
+Simulating an economy using different macroeconomic models.